clifer/eth-project-manager/README.md

     The production build will be in the build_webpack folder.
 This is because Truffle outputs contract compilations to the build folder.

-* __Where can I find more documentation?__
+* __Where can I find more documentation about Truffle?__

-    This box is a marriage of [Truffle](http://truffleframework.com/) and a React setup created with [create-react-app](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
-Either one would be a great place to start!
+    This DAPP uses [Truffle](http://truffleframework.com/) and a React Authentication setup created with [react-auth](https://truffleframework.com/boxes/react-auth).
+This would be a great place to start!